 Mr. Gibson showed clearly the cultural effect of school surroundings in pictures grounds before and after their improvement and inspired us with the desire to make the grounds about our own beautifully situated public school such a setting as was suggested us by pictures shown of other schools.Gordon Head Athletic Club minutes

 At the close of Mr. Gibson’s talk, it was decided to hold an executive meeting and at once plan for work along the line Gibson had suggested.
 First, the school had to get some money to make a garden happen.
-At the Saanich School Board meeting on March 12 1917, Gordon Head and Prospect Lake Schools were granted $50 to start school gardens.
+At the Saanich School Board meeting on March 12 1917, Gordon Head was granted $50 for their garden.
 (The Daily Colonist March 13 1917).
 No doubt Club member and School Trustee G.F.
 Watson was instrumental in getting the grant.
 On March 17 1917, a group of interested Club members gathered at the school in order to make a beginning in beautifying the school grounds.
 “Mr. G.F.
 Watson undertook with Mr. Edwards and Mr. Aitkens to move the [flag] pole nearer school house in order to leave a clear play space in the centre.
 Captain Todd agreed to have the digging necessary taken care of.
 This was done.
-Mr. Somers was present to plough that portion of the gardens needed for a garden which work be thoroughly attended to.
+Mr. Somers was present to plough that portion of the grounds needed for a garden which work be thoroughly attended to.
 Messrs.
 P. McNaughton, Tucker, Edgar Vantreight, H.C.
 Dasher and others were helping to put the grounds to rights and at the close of a busy afternoon the men were called to the gym for tea prepared and served by Mrs. Watson and Mrs. McNaughton.”

 It is plain that the approval and assistance of the fruit-growers of this progressive district has been gained and that school gardening has come to stay.